The Repixel Hub

 For example, let’s say you sell tech gadgets.
 When scrolling through repixel’s marketplace, your instinct might be to rule out a really general website like the New York Times, but don’t forget that most websites are very well categorized and you have the option to repixel just their technology section.
 To get even more specific, you can also set “contains” rules while repixeling so you only repixel visitors to pages that contain “tech” and “gadget” in the URL.

-Idea #3: Match Specific Ads with Specific Hosts
+Idea #3: Match Specific Ads with Specific Site Owners

 Your current ads are great, and the last 10 ad creative tests that you ran lost to your control.
 You’re just about ready to give up...we get it.
 But this time it’s different.

 The data is clear on this...the more relevant your post is to your audience, the better your ads will perform.
-Combine repixeling with tailoring your ad creative to your host’s visitors in this way and watch your performance skyrocket.
+Combine repixeling with tailoring your ad creative to your site owner's visitors in this way and watch your performance skyrocket.

-Idea #4: Team Up With Your Host to Create Time Sensitive Deals
+Idea #4: Team Up With Your Site Owner to Create Time Sensitive Deals

 If you have a repixeling partner that’s working, don’t be afraid to pick up the phone and see if you can take your alliance to the next level!